2022 Big East Conference softball tournament

-The 2022 Big East Conference softball tournament will be held at Cacciatore Stadium on the campus of the DePaul University in Rosemont, Illinois.
-The tournament will run May 12 through May 14, 2022 and will determine the champion for the Big East Conference for the 2022 NCAA Division I softball season.
-The tournament champion will earn the Big East Conference's automatic bid to the 2022 NCAA Division I softball tournament.
-The semifinals and finals will be broadcast on Fox Sports 2.
+The 2022 Big East Conference softball tournament was held at Cacciatore Stadium on the campus of the DePaul University in Rosemont, Illinois.
+The tournament ran May 12 through May 14, 2022 and determined the champion for the Big East Conference for the 2022 NCAA Division I softball season.
+The tournament champion earned the Big East Conference's automatic bid to the 2022 NCAA Division I softball tournament.
+The semifinals and finals were broadcast on Fox Sports 2.

 Format and seeding

-The top four teams from the conference's round-robin regular season will qualify for the tournament, and will be seeded one through four.
-They will play a double-elimination tournament.
+The top four teams from the conference's round-robin regular season qualified for the tournament, and were seeded one through four.
+They played a double-elimination tournament.